scaffold-eth/scaffold-eth-2/README.md

 Check the `hardhat.config.js` for the networks that are pre-configured.
 You can also add other network settings to the `hardhat.config.js file`.
 Here are the [Alchemy docs](https://docs.alchemy.com/docs/how-to-add-alchemy-rpc-endpoints-to-metamask) for information on specific networks.

-Example: To deploy the contract to the Rinkeby network, run the command below:
+Example: To deploy the contract to the Sepolia network, run the command below:
 ```
-yarn deploy --network rinkeby
+yarn deploy --network sepolia
 ```

 2. Generate a new account or add one to deploy the contract(s) from.
 Additionally you will need to add your Alchemy API key.
 Rename `.env.example` to `.env` and fill the required keys.